-Scott Schroeder, Ph.D. is the Dean of the School of Business and Communication.
+Scott Schroeder, Ph.D. was the Dean of the School of Business and Communication from 2001-2008 and 2010-2019.
+He is currently the Head of School at Sacred Hearts Academy.
 He is also a professor of management at Chaminade University of Honolulu.
 Scott’s career has been lived as a management activist, dedicated to putting into practice management systems and approaches that bring out employees’ best work and eradicate employee abuse and exploitation in organizations.

 His research focuses on individuals’ personal power and social influence at work, with a special interest in getting people the power they need to have personal and professional success in their careers.
 He most recently co-authored with Donald Gibson “Who Ought to be Blamed?
 The Effect of Organizational Roles on Blame and Credit Attributions” in the International Journal of Conflict Management.
 He has done extensive clinical work in executive psychotherapy and coaching and consults on issues of executive development and team effectiveness.